serrodcal-quarkus/quarkus-architecture-istio/README.md

 ![](/img/istio.png)

-The main adventage is to be able to build a native application, this is lighter artifacts, better boot time and less resource fingerprint.
+The main adventage is to be able to build a native application, this is lighter artifacts, better boot time and less memory footprint.

 ## Requirements